King Thunderbird Centre Opens

 Throughout the summer and autumn of 2025 construction was ongoing 20 hours a day.
 We are so grateful to our partners at Chandos Construction, Beljan Developments, Hiregood, and HSEA Architecture, whose hard work, attention to detail, and flexibility helped us get to where we are now - open and delivering services to Edmonton’s most vulnerable citizens.

 Limited service delivery began on November 12, 2025.
 We gradually ramped up our operations as we acclimated to okimaw peyesew kamik.
-And while we will continue to adapt to the needs of those we serve, we officially cut the ribbon on December 15, 2025.
+And while we continue to adapt to the needs of those we serve, we officially cut the ribbon on December 15, 2025.
+At this event eight major contributors – the Edmonton Oilers Community Foundation, Capital Power, Pat and Diana Priestner, Station Lands, Enbridge, The Brick, The Stollery Charitable Foundation, and EPCOR – were given copies of artwork we commissioned to thank them for their support.
+Each piece highlights points of connection between the recipient, Boyle Street, and the community we share.
+The originals are displayed throughout okimaw peyesew kamik.

 Build with Boyle was a success. okimaw peyesew kamik is a reality.
 And the work continues.